BrewhouseTeam/brewhouseteam.github.io/_posts/2016-02-26-five-practices-for-robut-ruby-on-rails-applications.md

 there is nothing worse than a test that passes because the setup was incorrect.

-Also, always wrap multiple calls into a sql transaction to prevent your data from getting into an in-between state.
+Also, always wrap multiple calls into an SQL transaction to prevent your data from getting into an in-between state.

 ## Add ActiveRecord validations to perform live checks